enyo/enyo.github.io/_posts/2014-01-09-going-public.md

 ---

-Since apparently every major intelligence agency on the world is watching me, I figured, why not share my thoughts with other people as well.

 This is the first draft of my website.
-I have been thinking of creating a website for about two years now, and have created about five different layouts for it, but never got to the point where I actually created it.
-Recently many people and companies started contacting me because of my open source projects and I realised, once again, that I have already many followers online, but no actual content to share.
+I have been thinking of creating a website for about two years now, but never got to the point where I actually created it.
+I always lost interest as soon as I had finished yet another design.

+Recently many people and companies started contacting me because of my open source projects which motivated me to start working on a real online presence.

+In this first post, I'll briefly talk about how I built the website.

 Technology